InvestMoat

 Learned InterfacesSTRONG

 Network engineers invest years mastering EOS CLI, eAPI automation, and CloudVision workflows.
 Enterprise network architects who have built Arista-native automation scripts represent institutional knowledge that cannot be transferred to Cisco or Juniper platforms without multi-year retraining programs.
+Gartner's 2026 MQ Leader recognition for Enterprise Wired and Wireless LAN extends that learned-interface lock-in into campus.

 Business LogicSTRONG